qrvey/partner-portal/docs/get-started/glossary.md

 **Web Form** - A data collection tool that can be used inside Qrvey as a part of pages and workflows, or shared externally via email, social media or embedded in a website.

-**Widget** - A pre-built web control, eg chart, form, etc, that used to allow easi=y embedding of Qrvey functionality into a website or application.
+**Widget** - A pre-built web control, e.g. chart, form, etc., used to allow easy embedding of Qrvey functionality into a website or application.
 Typically just a code snippet is needed, with little to no associated coding or development.

 **Workflow** - An automation workflow is a series of triggers, conditions and actions that work together to perform a specific function.

 ## Y

-**Yes/No** - A simple binary question type that only has two responses, such as "yes" or "no", "true' or false" or similar alternatives.
+**Yes/No** - A simple binary question type that only has two responses, such as "yes" or "no", "true" or "false" or similar alternatives.

 ## Z